minin43/TTT-Custom-Roles/CONVARS.md

 ttt_medium_seance_cooldown                  3       // The amount of time (in seconds) the Medium's seance goes on cooldown for after losing it's target ttt_medium_seance_distance                  150     // The maximum distance away the seance target can be ttt_medium_seance_max_info                  0       // The maximum amount of information the Medium can learn from performing a seance.
-0 - None, 1 - Name, 2 - Team, 3 - Role ttt_medium_credits_starting                 1       // The number of credits a medium should start with
+0 - None, 1 - Name, 2 - Team, 3 - Role ttt_medium_hide_killer_role                 0       // Whether to hide the role of a player's killer when there is a medium in the round ttt_medium_credits_starting                 1       // The number of credits a medium should start with

 // Sapper